 There are countless nuances and tweaks you need to be aware of when building a business website, but the points highlighted below are the essential elements to launch.
 Start with these tasks, then continue refining as you move forward.

-• Social: Add buttons for your brand’s social media profiles to the site.
+Social: Add buttons for your brand’s social media profiles to the site.
+Update the social accounts with links to the new website.

-• SEO: Make sure each page on the site has a proper URL structure and unique page title.
-See our comprehensive article on SEO best practices for Squarespace.
+SEO: Make sure each page has an SEO-friendly URL structure and a unique page title.
+See our comprehensive article on SEO best practices for Squarespace or hire a Squarespace SEO expert to ensure a proper launch.

-• UX: Use the website as a visitor would—verify the site flows smoothly from one page to the next and that all CTAs are clear.
+UX: Use the website as a visitor would—verify the site flows smoothly from one page to the next and that all CTAs are clear.
+Note that UX and SEO go hand-in-hand.

-• Next steps: After launch, you’ll want the site to get found on search engines, so the next step is to get verified on Google Search Console and Bing Webmaster Tools.
+Next steps: After launch, you’ll want the site to get found on search engines, so the next step is to get verified on Google Search Console and Bing Webmaster Tools.
+Then learn about other free SEO software that can help guide your digital efforts.

 Remember, when you launch a new site, you need to allow time for search engines to crawl the site.
-This said, any legitimate site should be findable for their brand name within a week or two of launch.
+This said, any legitimate site—business or personal—should be findable for brand name within a week or two of launch.
 If you are struggling to find your brand online, schedule an SEO consultation.

 Is my website ready to go live?